theory/justatheory/content/photo/nyc/george-washington-bridge-pier/index.md

 description: Photo of the Manhattan pier of the George Washington Bridge.
 tags: [New York City, George Washington Bridge, Pier, Photo, Shrubbery, Clouds]
 type: photo
-link: ~
-# author: {name: David E. Wheeler, email: david@justatheory.com }
-# via: {name: Example, href: https://example.com, title: Hello }
+image:
+  src: gwb-pier.jpeg
-image: {src: gwb-pier.jpeg, caption: "Manhattan pier of the George Washington Bridge.", alt: Photo of the Manhattan pier of the George Washington Bridge, copyright: 2020 David E. Wheeler }
+  caption: Manhattan pier of the George Washington Bridge.
+  alt: Photo of the Manhattan pier of the George Washington Bridge
+  copyright: 2020 David E. Wheeler
 ---

 View of the Manhattan pier of the [George Washington Bridge], Taken on 20